thestalkers/policies/sites/com-github-docs-pt-site-policy-github-terms-github-community-code-of-conduct.md

 We publish frequent updates to our documentation, and translation of this page may still be in progress.
 For the most current information, please visit the [English documentation](/en).

-GitHub Community Code of Conduct
+Código de Conduta da Comunidade GitHub
 ==========

 [Neste artigo](/site-policy/github-terms/github-community-code-of-conduct#in-this-article)